public abstract class AbstractMISLabeling extends AbstractLabeling

 protected INodeMap nodesToBoxes

-to the corresponding LabelCandidate
+conflictGraph to the corresponding LabelCandidate instance.conflictGraphprotected INodeMap nodesToID

-to a corresponding integer value (ID).
+conflictGraph to a corresponding integer value (ID).

-The ID denotes the actual label which a LabelCandidate
+The ID denotes the actual label which a LabelCandidate (i.e. a node in the conflict graph) belongs to.

 public AbstractMISLabeling()

-instance with default settings.protected INodeMap assignProfit()
+AbstractMISLabeling instance with default settings.protected INodeMap assignProfit()

-s, this mapping gives the profit value of label
+As the conflict graph's nodes represent LabelCandidates, this mapping gives the profit value of label

 candidates.
 The assigned value is defined as the difference between the profit induced by the profit model

-and the candidate's overlap penalty
+and the candidate's overlap penalty.

-The returned map is a mapping from each Node
+The returned map is a mapping from each Node (representing a label candidate) in the conflictGraph to a

-representing the profit value of the candidate.
+Double representing the profit value of the candidate.

 protected void createEdges()

-s intersect.
+LabelCandidates intersect.

-The nodes of the conflict graph
+The nodes of the conflict graph represent

-s.
+LabelCandidates.
 An edge between candidates signals that they overlap.
 A maximum independent set will be

 computed on the conflict graph to choose candidates such that no two candidates overlap.

-s in the conflict graph signal that the two candidates should not be selected together.
+LabelCandidates in the conflict graph signal that the two candidates should not be selected together.
 By

 overriding this method, arbitrary reasons for indicating that two label candidates should not be chosen at the same time